troykinsella/concourse-artifactory-deb-resource/README.md

 you've built in a task script (for example), and publishes them to Artifactory.

-One of the deb archive files passed to the `put` step must be the package represented by the `source` configuration, and it's from that package that the version is extracted and returned from the this resource's `out` script.
-All deb archive files supplied will be published to Artifactory.
+All deb archive files that are located in the directory defined by the `debs` parameter will be published to Artifactory.
 This, for example, allows your build to produce `yourpackage-<version>.deb` and `yourpackage-dev-<version>.deb`, and publish both in one step.

+The version to be published is determined in one of two ways.
+One of the deb archive files passed to the `put` step is the package represented by the `source` configuration, and has a name of `<package>-<version>.deb`.
+It's from this file that a version is extracted.
+However, there are cases where the deb(s) produced by a build do not match the above pattern.
+In these cases, a version file can be specified using the `version` parameter.

 #### Parameters

 * `debs`: Required.
 The path to a directory containing `*.deb` files to publish.
+* `version`: Optional.
+The path to a directory containing a version `number` file.
+  When specified, this parameter takes precedence over version extraction from the package deb file.

 #### Example